reearth/quickjs-emscripten-sync/README.md

 #### Class constructor

 When initializing a new instance, it is not possible to fully proxy this arg (a.k.a. `new.target`) inside the class constructor.
-Therefore, after the constructor call, the fields set for this are re-set to this on the VM side.
+Therefore, after the constructor call, the fields set for this are re-set to this on the context side.
 Therefore, there may be some edge cases where the constructor may not work properly.

 ```js
 class Cls {